dwyl/contributing/README.md

 ## Recommended Guidelines

-### _Before_ You Start

-Before you begin any work on a dwyl project please open an issue on the repository that you wish to contribute to.
-Issues need to be validated and agreed upon before work can begin (_avoiding any wasted work_).
-Opening an issue is a great way for a discussion to commence on the _perceived_ issue or feature addition.

-1. First read through the existing stories/issues for the project to familiarise yourself with the current "backlog".
-2. Think of the keywords associated with the story/issue you want to create.
-3. Perform a quick search through the existing issues for the project with the keywords you identified e.g: https://github.com/dwyl/time/issues?utf8=%E2%9C%93&q=is%3Aissue%20email if email was your keyword.
-4. Once you are (quite) sure there is no existing issue/story covering what you want to solve/create move on to creating ... (see: [steps below](#issues))

 ### Labels

 GitHub can be a _great_ project management tool if used _effectively_.
 One of the ways you can manage your project backlog is through **labels**.
 Labels are a great way to **organise** and **track** the progress of a given project at _any_ point in time.